natzar/Robin/README.md

     - ElPais: Spain's newspaper.
 Get all News from category
     - Android Market: Get app details

-All images or other contents, will be downloaded to /downloads folder.
+All images and data results (Json), will be saved in /downloads folder.

-All other contents will be saved in a json file inside /download
 ####Usage:

 	php robin.php <Robot's Name> <command> <keyword|arguments|parameters>